earthly/website/blog/_posts/2023-05-14-pytest-fixtures.md

 To follow this tutorial, it is recommended that you have the following prerequisites:

-1. Basic knowledge of the Python programming language
+1. Basic knowledge of the Python programming language.
-2. Familiarity with writing and running tests
+2. Familiarity with writing and running tests.
 3. A computer with Python 3.8+ installed and a code editor to write code.

 You can find all the code samples used in the tutorial in this [repository](https://github.com/ashutoshkrris/pytest-fixtures-tutorial).